Metal, Wood and More: Tools and Tips for All Kinds of Cuts

 Slice through metal with an arc blade

-Lenox recently added a curved recip blade to its already diverse lineup of tool blades.
+Lenox has a curved recip blade in its diverse lineup of tool blades.
 The curve helps change the angle of attack on every stroke, which speeds up cutting.
 It’s similar to the orbital action on many reciprocating saws.
 These blades are not intended for precise scrollwork—they’re most useful when you have a whole bunch of aggressive cuts to make.
 Lenox Gold Power Arc Curved Blades are available online.

 Better jigsaw blade for curves